burgess-lab-tamu/ASX-ST-Search/README.md

 database
-generated database of unqiue ASX/ST motifs are provided in zip format. filters can be implemented on the family database to generate children database. a children database of alpha-helical ASX/ST motifs are provided in zip format.
+generated database of unqiue ASX/ST motifs are provided in zip format. filters can be implemented on the family database to generate children database. a children database of alpha-helical ASX/ST motifs is also provided.
 ```